 During the financial year under review, the Board assessed the independence of its Independent, Non-Executive Directors based on criteria set out in the Listing Requirements.
-The MCCG 2012 provides a limit of a cumulative term of nine (9) years on the tenure of an Independent Director.
-The Board Charter provides a limit of a cumulative term of nine (9) years on the tenure of an independent director.
+The MCCG 2012 provides a limit of a cumulative term of 9 [nine] years on the tenure of an Independent Director.

 However, an Independent Director may continue to serve the Board upon reaching the 9-year limit subject to the Independent Director's re-designation as a Non-Independent Non-Executive Director.
 In the event the Board intends to retain the Director as Independent after the latter has served a cumulative term of 9 [nine] years, the Board must justify the decision and seek shareholders' approval at general meeting.
 In justifying the decision, the Nomination Committee is entrusted to assess the candidate's suitability to continue as an Independent, Non-Executive Director based on the criteria on independence.
-There is one Independent Non-Executive Director of the Company namely Mr. Chu Kan who has served the Board for cumulative term of more than nine years since 02 September 1997.
-The board recommends retaining his destination as Independent Non-Executive Director of the Company mainly based on the following justifications:-
+There is one Independent Non-Executive Director of the Company has served the Board for cumulative term of more than nine years since 02 September 1997.
+The board recommends retaining his destination as Independent Non-Executive Director of the Company mainly based on his vast experience in internal audit and finance.